KateEllen/Simpsons-fan-page/README.md

   3. If logged out, access denied message is shown when you click on the link.
   4. Test on all blog posts.

+#### Character Page
+  1. Click character link.
+  2. Select character image to view character info.
+  3. If admin, option is given to delete & edit character.
+  4. If logged out, option to delete / edit character is now shown.

 ## Defects